joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 <b>Ideas to improve:</b>

-* Technical: Develop IaC code in ways that align with your teams' project code, such as doing code reviews, roadmap planning, idempotency testing, etc. Get familiar with all of the examples above: AWS, Docker, Ansible, Kubernetes, GoCD< Heroku; even if you choose to use alternatives to these, the learning will transfer well.
+* Technical: Develop IaC code in ways that align with your teams' project code, such as doing code reviews, roadmap planning, idempotency testing, etc. Get familiar with all of the examples above: AWS, Docker, Ansible, Kubernetes, GoCD, Heroku; even if you choose to use alternatives to these, the learning will transfer well.

 * Social: Share IaC code with other teams, get feedback, and improve the code and all its related capabilities for collaboration, documentation, verification, etc.